 Ban Rate: 2.26%

-Diana is not a complex champion and there is not much of a learning curve to use her.
-She is very strong in lane and winning important team fights.
-After her rework she has more tools now and is able to use conqueror in a more effective way.
+Diana is not a complex champion, and there is not much of a learning curve to using her.
+She is very strong in lane and wins important team fights.
+After her rework, she has more tools now and is able to use conqueror in a more effective way.
 She is able to cast her E twice once without even having to hit the target with any abilities.
-Diana is considered somewhat tanky as a mid lane champion, yet does a lot of burst damage once she lands her combos.
-With say engaging abilities, she can pick up easy kills in lane.
-Also, her ultimate is very useful during team fights and can lead to follow up spells from allies.
-Her ultimate is considered one of the most effective ultimate in team fights in League of Legends.
+Diana is considered somewhat tanky as a mid-lane champion yet does a lot of burst damage once she lands her combos.
+With say engaging abilities, she can pick up easy kills in the lane.
+Also, her ultimate is very useful during team fights and can lead to follow-up spells from allies.
+Her ultimate is considered one of the most effective ultimates in team fights in League of Legends.